 To make matters worse, western Poland belonged to Prussia during the 19th century.
 Records for families who originated from, what was called the Posen/Poznań Province at the time, were just marked with "Poznań" or "Posen."
 As "Prussia" no longer exists, names of territories and their borders have changed very much.

 Because the capital of the Province of Poznań is the city of Poznań, you might assume that "Poznań" in your family's records refer to the city, especially since there is no such thing as the Province of Poznań (anymore, anyway)!
 This can cause a fruitless search into families originating from the city of Poznań.

 As you can see, researching your Polish roots, especially if your family came from Prussia, requires a bit of knowledge of Polish history.

 Since "Posen" or "Poznań" on genealogical records could mean that your family may have originated from anywhere within the now-defunct Province of Posen (which is a huge area), a number of people have started working to bring marriage records to the Internet.

 The Poznan Project Database, which is free to use, allows you to search for marriage records dating from 1800 to 1899.
 These records, which are continually being collected from parishes within the province, are uploaded by volunteers who spend countless hours on the project.

 The aim is to help researchers find exactly where in Poland their family is from.

 How to Use the Database

-Visitors can enter a last name for the bride or groom and search.
-However, you can choose to fine tune your search by entering a first name.
-What's really nice about the search feature on the Poznan Project site is that it'll show results with similar names in case you're not quite search how to spell a name.
+Visitors can enter the last name for the bride or groom and search.
+However, you can choose to fine-tune your search by entering the first name.
+What's really nice about the search feature on the Poznan Project site is that it'll show results with similar names in case you're not quite sure how to spell a name.